Farkas de Boldogfa: Ferenc's branch

 One of the children of János Farkas de Boldogfa and Judit Sümeghy de Lovász et Szentmargita was Ferenc Farkas de Boldogfa (1779–1844), landowner, jurist, judge.
 He married at a very late age and had five children with Borbála Joó (1811–1881).
 Their eldest son was Ferenc Farkas de Boldogfa (1838–1908), landowner, Zala county auditor and monetary comptroller of the county.
 Ferenc Farkas de Boldogfa took an active role in Zala county's society.
 He was one of the first local supporters of the introduction of fire-fighting and he even assisted personally on several occasions to put out fires.
 On 2 December 1883 he was elected vice auditor of Zala county.
 He was one of the first members of the agricultural circle of Zala when it was founded in 1887.
 On 5 October 1890 he was appointed as honorary auditor of Zala county.
 On 29 December 1901 Ferenc Farkas de Boldogfa was elected as a juryman of the county.
 On 2 December 1904 he was appointed as the monetary comptroller of Zala county by the Kingdom's minister of finance.
 Ferenc Farkas also was a great supporter of the political Party of Independence and '48, and had great respect for Lajos Kossuth.
 His wife was the noble lady Zsófia Marton de Nemesnép (1842–1900), whose father was József Marton de Nemesnép (1797–1858), landowner in Andráshida, and vice chief magistrate of the district of Zalalövő (alszolgabíró).

 Four children were born from the marriage of Ferenc Farkas de Boldogfa and Zsófia Marton de Nemesnép.
-The oldest one was dr. István Farkas de Boldogfa (1875–1921) who finished his studies of law on 25 June 1901 in the Franz Joseph University of Cluj-Napoca (in Hungarian: Kolozsvár).
-He was elected supreme chief magistrate of district of Sümeg (főszolgabíró) in 1911 and held that office until 1919.
+The oldest one was Dr. István Farkas de Boldogfa (1875–1921) who finished his studies of law on 25 June 1901 in the Franz Joseph University of Cluj-Napoca (Kolozsvár).
+He was elected supreme chief magistrate of district of Sümeg in 1911 and held that office until 1919.
 István Farkas de Boldogfa had two wives: the first one was the noble lady Erzsébet Persay de Persa (1885–1913), daughter of Gyula Persay de Persa (1855–1924), pharmacist, landowner, director of the Savings Bank of Nova, and Erzsébet Kiss de Nemeskér (1867–1888).
-István Farkas' second wife was the noblelady Johanna Horváth de Pósfa (1883–1919), daughter of János Horváth de Pósfa (1839–1923), director of the engine factory of the company Hungarian State Railways, Knight of Order of Franz Joseph, and Irma Forintos de Forintosháza (1860–1916).
+István Farkas' second wife was the noblewoman Johanna Horváth de Pósfa (1883–1919), daughter of János Horváth de Pósfa (1839–1923), director of the engine factory of the company Hungarian State Railways, Knight of Order of Franz Joseph, and Irma Forintos de Forintosháza (1860–1916).
 From his first marriage three children were born; among them was Endre Farkas de Boldogfa (1908–1994), Major of the General Staff of the Hungarian Armies during World War II.
 He was Head of the National Mobility Department at the Ministry of Public Supply during the war.